99x/scikit-recommender-api/README.md

 Official page at [https://99xt.github.io/scikit-api/](https://99xt.github.io/scikit-api/).

 ## Overview
-Scikit API is a professionally-crafted state-of-art recommender system API service service which run as a simplified web service.
+Scikit API is a professionally-crafted state-of-art recommender system API service which runs as a simplified web service.
 It is based on popular python machine learning library known as [Scikit-learn](http://scikit-learn.org/stable/ ).
 As the  entire service is developed inside a [Docker container](https://hub.docker.com/r/99xt/scikit-api/), anyone can easily up and run the service without worrying about underlying infrastructure and low level details.

+SciKit API is highly recommended to be used as a boilerplate for beginners in Docker Services, Machine Learning and Application Development using AngularJS2.

-Currently it’s currently under development and all are welcome to contribute!
+Currently it’s under development and all are welcome to contribute!

 ## Install Plugin